Briefly about Patagonia

 - A standard zoom equivalent to 24-70mm.
 Some location will be better highlighted with a longer mid-range zoom like this one.

 - Another lens I kindly recommend is a telezoom like 70-200mm or more.
 Mountains offers endless composition possibilities, with this kind of zoom you will be able to isolate elements of the landscape.
-Also, wildlife is very diversified in Patagonia and you will be able to captured wildlife scenes with it.
+Also, wildlife is very diversified in Patagonia and you will be able to capture wildlife scenes with it.

 My setup used for this collection